VITAL INFORMATION

 We believe that the Main Street structure is worth adopting!
 The structure of the governing board (the HDDA) and four subcommittees not only divides the workload and clearly delineates responsibilities, but also builds consensus and cooperation among the various stakeholders.
 Coincidentally, the four points of the Main Street approach correspond with the four forces of real estate value, which are social, political, physical, and economic.

 The HDDA Board is made up of residents, business owners & operators, township officials and staff.
-Our HDDA Board meets once per month, on the third Wednesday at 6:15 p.m.
+Our HDDA Board meets once per month, on the second Wednesday at 6:15 p.m.

 HDDA Board